frontendbr/eventos/README.md

 - [Stylus](http://learnboost.github.io/stylus/)
 - [Browsersync](https://www.browsersync.io/)

-For grid system uses [Jeet](http://jeet.gs/) with some help from [Kouto Swiss](http://kouto-swiss.io/) for animations, reset and a lot of great mixins.
+For grid system uses [Jeet](http://jeet.gs/) with some help from [Rucksack](http://simplaio.github.io/rucksack/) for animations, reset and a lot of great mixins.
 And [Rupture](https://github.com/jenius/rupture) for responsive utilities.

 ## Getting Started